Wepwawet

-In late Egyptian mythology, Wepwawet (hieroglyphic wp-w3w.t; also rendered Upuaut, Wep-wawet, Wepawet, and Ophois) was originally a war deity, whose cult centre was Asyut in Upper Egypt (Lycopolis in the Greco-Roman period).
+In Egyptian mythology, Wepwawet (hieroglyphic wp-w3w.t; also rendered Upuaut, Wep-wawet, Wepawet, Apuat, and Ophois) was originally a jackal deity of funerary rites, war, and royalty, whose cult centre was Asyut in Upper Egypt (Lycopolis in the Greco-Roman period).
 His name means opener of the ways and he is often depicted as a wolf standing at the prow of a solar-boat.
 Some interpret that Wepwawet was seen as a scout, going out to clear routes for the army to proceed forward.
 One inscription from the Sinai states that Wepwawet "opens the way" to king Sekhemkhet's victory.
+In royal and religious processions, Wepwawet was often depicted on the first standard, opening the way for subsequent standards.
+He also stands at the prow of the Barque of Ra, usually in human-headed form.

-Wepwawet originally was seen as a wolf deity, thus the Greek name of Lycopolis, meaning city of wolves, and it is likely the case that Wepwawet was originally just a symbol of the pharaoh, seeking to associate with wolf-like attributes, that later became deified as a mascot to accompany the pharaoh.
-Likewise, Wepwawet was said to accompany the pharaoh on hunts, in which capacity he was titled (one with) sharp arrow more powerful than the gods alone.
+Wepwawet originally was seen as a jackal, or, according to some, a wolf deity, with his cult center being at the Lycopolis, (meaning city of wolves in Greek).
+He is one of the earliest Egyptian Gods on record.
+Wepwawet was heavily seen in association with royalty and the Pharaoh (My face is that of Wepwawet, Pyramid Texts), symbolizing and protecting their rise to power, accompanying them on hunts (in which capacity he was titled [one with] sharp arrows more powerful than the gods alone) or in the pharaoh's ascent to the Duat, or afterlife.

 Over time, the connection to war and thus to death led to Wepwawet also being seen as one who opened the ways to, and through, Duat, for the spirits of the dead.
-Through this, and the similarity of the jackal to the wolf, Wepwawet became associated with Anubis, a deity that was worshiped in Asyut, eventually being considered his brother.
-Seen as a jackal, he also was said to be Set's son.
-Consequently, Wepwawet often is confused with Anubis.
+Through this, Wepwawet became associated with Anubis, a deity that was worshiped in Asyut, eventually being considered his brother.

+The Pyramid Texts state that Wepwawet was born in the Peru-nu, the sacred shrine of the goddess Wadjet, while an alternative myth suggests he emerged from a tamarisk bush.
+Consequently, Wepwawet is often confused with Anubis.
 This deity appears in the Temple of Seti I at Abydos.

-In later Egyptian art, Wepwawet was depicted as a wolf or a jackal, or as a man with the head of a wolf or a jackal.
-Even when considered a jackal, Wepwawet usually was shown with grey, or white fur, reflecting his lupine origins.
-He was depicted dressed as a soldier, as well as carrying other military equipment—a mace and a bow.
+In Egyptian art, Wepwawet was depicted as a black jackal, or as a man with the head of a jackal.
+In the temple of Seti I at Abydos, Wepwawet appears to have grey-colored fur, though this is likely due to loss of pigmentation, as elsewhere in the temple, black paint is almost entirely faded.
+In rare cases, he appears in fully human form.

+He was sometimes depicted dressed as a soldier, as well as carrying other military equipment—a mace and a bow.

 For what generally is considered to be lauding purposes of the pharaohs, a later myth briefly was circulated claiming that Wepwawet was born at the sanctuary of Wadjet, the sacred site for the oldest goddess of Lower Egypt that is located in the heart of Lower Egypt.
 Consequently, Wepwawet, who had hitherto been the standard of Upper Egypt alone, formed an integral part of royal rituals, symbolizing the unification of Egypt.